TOOLS

 Credentials/Documentation

 Appropriate State legal official must approve legality of agency application and agreement.
-Costs will be determined in accordance with OMB Circular No. A-87 for State and local governments, and "Procedural Guide for the Pipeline Safety Grant Program."
-Application (plan) due date is September 30.
-OMB Circular No. A-87 applies to this program.
+Costs will be determined in accordance with 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements, and "Guidelines for States Participating in the Pipeline Safety Program" Application (plan) due date is September 30.

 Application Procedure